TransposeData/docs/docs/rest/pagination.md

 # Pagination

-Pagination on the Transpose API is straightforward.
+Pagination on the Transpose REST API is straightforward.

 Transpose API endpoints will return a maximum of 500 results in a single query.
 To return the next page, simply call the URL under the `next` key in the response object.
 This will **always** return the next page of results.
 If the `next` key is null, there is no next page!